Azure/wordpress-linux-appservice/SUPPORT.md

-# TODO: The maintainer of this repo has not yet edited this file

-**REPO OWNER**: Do you want Customer Service & Support (CSS) support for this product/project?

-- **No CSS support:** Fill out this template with information about how to file issues and get help.
-- **Yes CSS support:** Fill out an intake form at [aka.ms/onboardsupport](https://aka.ms/onboardsupport).
-CSS will work with/help you to determine next steps.
-- **Not sure?** Fill out an intake as though the answer were "Yes".
-CSS will help you decide.

-*Then remove this first heading from this SUPPORT.MD file before publishing your repo.*

-# Support
+# 🛠️ Support

-### How to file issues and get help
+## 📩 How to Create an Azure Support Request

+To address issues with specific Azure resources such as Azure App Service or Azure CDN, you can [raise an Azure Support request](https://learn.microsoft.com/en-us/azure/azure-portal/supportability/how-to-create-azure-support-request).
+Azure allows you to create and manage support requests (also known as support tickets) through the Azure portal.

+- **Subscription Management Support**: Azure offers unlimited support for subscription-related issues, including billing, quota adjustments, and account transfers.
+- **Technical Support**: For technical assistance, a support plan is required.
+For more information, refer to [Compare Support Plans](https://azure.microsoft.com/en-us/support/plans/).

+## 🌐 WordPress Community Support
+WordPress open-source community-based support forums are an excellent resource for learning, sharing, and helping each other.
+[Find out how to get started](https://wordpress.org/support/welcome/)

+- Popular discussion forums and topics are available [here](https://wordpress.org/support/forums/).
+- Some Stack Overflow questions can be found under the `wordpress` and `azure-web-app-service` [tags](https://stackoverflow.com/questions/tagged/wordpress+azure-web-app-service).

+## 🐞 Filing Issues and Getting Help

 This project uses GitHub Issues to track bugs and feature requests.
-Please search the existing issues before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new Issue.
+Before submitting a new issue, please search through existing issues to avoid duplicates.
+If your issue is new, file it as a **new bug or feature request**.

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER
-CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.

-### Microsoft Support Policy
+## 📜 Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for this **PROJECT or PRODUCT** is limited to the resources and channels mentioned above.